TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Use ESC to close the rcon please

+- update maps
+- Separate inventory category: Armors
+	- In place of current tools
+	- Tools with a separate binding or perhaps even with none

+- We should just show a complete inventory screen on pressing Tilde
+	- Escape then goes back to the game

+- In akimbo, when ammo depletes for the secondary weapon, move it to the primary hand instead of leaving it in the secondary
+	- Though remember to reset the recoil penalty

+- New inventory system
+	- Picking up a weapon should also pick up mags in close vicinity
+		- Hover too
+	- We can't cycle through same weapon types by repeatedly pressing same button
+		- it's because we want to allow akimbo
+		- Would make sense with nades though
+		- But we have enough numbers to just assign nade types separately

+- The fact that we don't want to allow to holster a heavy weapon without a backpack is making it incredibly complicated
+	- We might let it switch for both of the weapons
+	- or for primary

+- Without backpack:
+	- Can always have a maximum of two weapons
+	- Scenario: heavy gun picked
+		- Q just drops it

 - Flip secondary hand item

 - this with_each_attachment_recursive sucks really bad